semiod-github/semiod-github.github.io/udemy2.md

 	A kubernetes secret is an object that contains a small amount of sensitive data such as password, a token or a key.
-	- Allows customers to store secrets centrally to reduce risk of expsoure
+	- Allows customers to store secrets centrally to reduce risk of exposure
 	- Stored in etcd database.

 	kubectl create secret [TYPE][NAME][DATA]